npm/npm/doc/scripts.md

 ## ENVIRONMENT

 Package scripts run in an environment where many pieces of information are made available regarding the setup of npm and the current state of the process.

-* package.json vars:
+### package.json vars

 The package.json fields are tacked onto the `npm_package_` prefix.
 So, for instance, if you had `{"name":"foo", "version":"1.2.5"}` in your package.json file, then your package scripts would have the `npm_package_name` environment variable set to "foo", and the `npm_package_version` set to "1.2.5"

-* configuration vars:
+### configuration

 Configuration parameters are put in the environment with the `npm_config_` prefix.
 For instance, you can view the effective `root` config by checking the `npm_config_root` environment variable.

+### Special: package.json "config" hash

+The package.json "config" keys are overwritten in the environment if there is a config param of `<name>[@<version>]:<key>`.
+For example, if the package.json has this:

+    { "name" : "foo"
+    , "config" : { "port" : "8080" }
+    , "scripts" : { "start" : "node server.js" } }

+and the server.js is this:

+    http.createServer(...).listen(process.env.npm_package_config_port)

+then the user could change the behavior by doing:

+    npm config set foo:port 80

-* current lifecycle event:
+### current lifecycle event

 Lastly, the `npm_lifecycle_event` environment variable is set to whichever stage of the cycle is being executed.
 So, you could have a single script used for different parts of the process which switches based on what's currently happening.

 Objects are flattened following this format, so if you had